Mutikedzi/EEE-3097S-Design/README.md

 # EEE-3097S-Design
-Designing an ARM based digital IP to encrypt and compress the IMU data
+Designing an ARM based digital IP to encrypt and compress data from an IMU